X-XSilver/Spring_Shop/README.md

 <ul>
     <li>Modified 'Part.java'
         <ul>
-        <li>line 21, changed the 'name' parameter taken by the 'Table' annotation in order to rename the file the persistent staorage is saved to</li>
         <li>lines 31-34, added fields 'minInv' and 'maxInv' along with the validation annotation 'Min' for logical real world values for these fields</li>
         <li>lines 43, 47-48, 51, 56-57, added the new 'minInv' and 'maxinv' fields to the class constructors, and used the 'this' operator to assign them properly</li>
         <li>lines 92-98, created getter and setter methods for the new fields 'minInv' and 'maxInv'</li>